+What does it mean?
 Value change is occuring as people make a stronger connection between their personal views and their work and consumption habits.
 This is coupled with a generation with a very different set of drivers and values and a willingness to share views through social media, including active campaigning.
 Trust of politics and business is decreasing, but with an increasing desire for regulation.
 People increasingly focus on 'quality of life' issues, and this has extended to the role of business and how businesses should have a positive impact on society.
 Attitutes to employment include high expectations of recognition and reward, but with less long-term commitment to employers.
 The social enterprise business model continues to be embraced, and concerns over supply-chain standards are under intense scrutiny.
 With ongoing government cuts, there is an expectation that businesses do more in communities to add 'social value'.

-Importance to NHSBSA 5 ) II mpact criteria Quality - A dverse publ icity/reputation Threats As a result of chang- ing social values and customer expectations, there is a risk that the NHSBSA culture and practices do not keep pace, which may result in reputational damage, shortage of skilled staff attracted to the business. crease and s chain is a ri suppl not m pecta result of in- ed complexity scrutiny of supply standards, there sk that lier activities do neet public ex- ations, which may t in reputational age.
-As a result of increased soc pressure, ther that goverr increases bus regulation an parency requi which may re increased cos reputational of ial re is a risk nment iness d trans- irements, isult in ts, As a result of lack of long-term commitment to employers, there is a risk that staff turnover increases, which may result in service disruption, financial costs.
-Opportunity As a result of increase scrutiny of business prac- there is an opportunity t embed ethical policies an practices, which may res in enhanced reputatio tices, expectations in rela o community engage nd is an opportunity to sult and support comm ation to others se ement, there employer co engage opportur nunities, which policies a proved service may resu It of graduates/ eking 'good s', there is an ity to embed ethical nd practices, which It in attraction of lity candidates.
-Importance to our stakeholders 5 ) I mpact criteria Quality - A dverse publi city/reputation Who Service users, NHS Supply Chain customers, staff, suppliers.
-Comico usore and custor nore ef our NILIC Cumply Ch ain hucinaca a noct bick

-Why Service users and customers of our NHS Supply Chain business expect high levels of assurance around the products they buy and services they access.
+Importance to NHSBSA 5 ) II mpact criteria Quality - A dverse publi icity/reputation Threats As a result of chang- ing social values and customer expectations, there is a risk that the NHSBSA culture and practices do not keep pace, which may result in reputational damage, shortage of skilled staff attracted to the business. crease and s chain is a ri suppl not m pecta result of in- ed complexity crutiny of supply standards, there sk that ier activities do neet public ex- itions, which may in reputational age.
+As a result of increased soc pressure, the that govern increases bus regulation an parency required which may re- increased cos reputational of ial re is a risk nment iness d trans- irements, isult in ts, As a result of lack of long-term commitment to employers, there is a risk that staff turnover increases, which may result in service disruption, financial costs.
+Opportunity As a result of increased scrutiny of business prac- there is an opportunity to embed ethical policies ar practices, which may res in enhanced reputatio ctices, expectations in rel to community engag nd is an opportunity t sult and support comm tion to ment, there engage unities, which roved service others see employers opportun policies ar may resul It of graduates/ eking 'good s', there is an ity to embed ethical nd practices, which t in attraction of ity candidates.
+Importance to our stakeholders 5 5 mpact criteria Quality - A dverse public city/reputation Who Service users, suppliers.
+Why Service users expect high levels of assurance around the products they buy and services they access.
+NHSBSA stra ategic goals